-Melea has been back racing for a month and a half now.
+Melea has been back racing since the end of September.
 In her second week back she rode a winner.

 Two weeks later I rode a double, and a week after that I rode a treble in Beaudesert.

-Then last Monday she sprinted to victory on the back of another horse in Lismore.
+Just before talking to the Guardian News she had sprinted to victory on the back of another horse in Lismore.